Ranapriyanshi/NeoByte/README.md

 🚀 **NeoByte: Modern Company Website UI**

-Welcome to **NeoByte** – a sleek, professional, and fully responsive user interface for a modern company or startup website.
+Welcome to **NeoByte** – a sleek, professional, and desktop first user interface for a modern company or startup website.
 This project is a design-forward showcase of what a business web presence can look like in 2024, built with React and custom CSS.

 > **Note:** This repository contains only the front-end UI.
 There is no backend or database integration.
 All pages and features are for demonstration and design inspiration purposes.